 - The flight: We bought a one-way Zurich-Izmir flight which cost us 85€ per person (taxes and checked baggage included).
 To book we had gone through Skyscanner and chosen the cheapest date in the week we were planning to leave.

-- Accommodation: For this first destination we have chosen to rent an airbnb.
+- Accommodation: For this first destination we have chosen to rent an apartment.
 We took a small studio of about 25m2 which is 30 minutes walk from the city centre.
 The big plus of our apartment?
 2 workspaces, but above all a magnificent terrace with a view of Izmir.
-In case you are curious, this was our studio.

 - Food: Food is really cheap in Izmir!
 For a meal taken on the go (Pide, Dürum, Köfte, Dolma etc.) it is necessary to count between 8 TL and 15 TL per person to be satisfied.
 If you go to the restaurant and stay “reasonable” while having fun, you should count about 50-110 TL for a meal for 2 (without alcohol).
 A cellar typically costs 1Tl or 2TL (although it is very often offered after meals).
 As we had an apartment we also did some shopping for our breakfast and dinner on our terrace.
 Here the addition is always a shock… it is roughly 50% cheaper than in France and not far from 70-80% cheaper than in Switzerland!

 - Transport: Transport is really cheap in Izmir.
 To travel by bus, metro or tram you must first buy the Izmirim Kart card.
 It costs 6 TL (less than 1€) and is available directly from the terminals.
 The card is then reloaded and each trip costs 3 TL (about 0.43€).
 A validation allows you to travel as much as you want and by changing means of transport for 90 minutes.